MicrosoftDocs/bi-shared-docs/docs/analysis-services/data-mining/browse-a-model-using-the-microsoft-neural-network-viewer.md

 ---
-title: "Browse a Model Using the Microsoft Neural Network Viewer | Microsoft Docs" ms.date: 05/01/2018 ms.prod: sql ms.technology: analysis-services
+title: "Browse a Model Using the Microsoft Neural Network Viewer | Microsoft Docs"
+description: The Microsoft Neural Network Viewer in Microsoft SQL Server Analysis Services displays mining models that are built with the Microsoft Neural Network algorithm. ms.date: 05/01/2018 ms.prod: sql ms.technology: analysis-services